Xunnamius/babel-plugin-transform-default-named-imports/README.md

 import { name as pkgName } from '../package.json';
 ```

-However, running this through Webpack 5 will trigger warnings like
+However, running this through Webpack will trigger warnings like
 `WARNING in ./src/index.ts 6:30-37 Should not import the named export 'name' (imported as 'pkgName') default-exporting module (only default export is available soon)`.
-Worse, running this snippet through Webpack 4 can cause bundling errors.

 This simple Babel plugin makes these warnings and errors go away by transforming
 named import declarations of CJS and JSON modules into
 [default import declarations with constant destructuring assignments](#motivation).
-The goal is to make named import sugar _forward-compatible_ by allowing imports
+The goal is to make that delicious `const { ... } = require(...)` sugar
-of named CJS exports to remain consistent across CJS and ESM source, and to
+_forward-compatible_ by allowing imports of named CJS exports to remain
+consistent across CJS and ESM source, and to prevent some versions of Webpack,
-prevent some versions of Webpack, Node, browsers, et cetera from
+Node, browsers, et cetera from
 [choking](https://github.com/formatjs/formatjs/issues/1395) when encountering
 it.

-## Installation and Usage
+## Installation

 ```Bash
 npm install --save-dev babel-plugin-transform-default-named-imports